top of page

 • If the concern is raised via a third party, the DSL/manager will collect evidence where necessary by speaking directly to the staff who raised the concern, unless it has been raised anonymously, regardless of whether a written summary or low-level concerns form has been provided

 • If the staff member who raises the concern does not wish to be named, then the nursery should respect that person’s wishes as far as possible.
 However, there may be circumstances where the staff member who raises the concern will need to be named (for example, where it is necessary in order to carry out a fair disciplinary process) and, for this reason, anonymity should never be promised to members of staff who share low-level concerns.
-Where possible, we will to encourage staff to consent to be named, as this will help to create a culture of openness and transparency
+Where possible, we will encourage staff to consent to be named, as this will help to create a culture of openness and transparency

 • The DSL/manager will speak to any potential witnesses, unless advised not to do so by the LADO/other relevant external agencies, where they have been contacted